DrTimothyAldenDavis/SuiteSparse/SuiteSparse_config/README.txt

   MATLAB_Tools  toolboxes for use in MATLAB
   GraphBLAS     graph algorithms in the language of linear algebra

-This directory contains a default SuiteSparse_config.mk file for SuiteSparse packages that still use an old-style Makefile instead of CMakeLists.txt.
-It tries to detect your system (Linux, SunOS, or Mac), which compiler to use (icc or cc), which BLAS and LAPACK library to use (Intel MKL is strongly preferred), and whether or not to compile with CUDA.
-For alternatives, see the comments in the SuiteSparse_config.mk file.
-The SuiteSparse build system is transitioning to cmake so SuiteSparse_config.mk file will eventually be deprecated.

-If you edit this directory (SuiteSparse_config.mk in particular) then you must do "make purge ; make" in the parent directory to recompile all of SuiteSparse.
+If you edit this directory then you should do "make purge ; make" in the parent directory to recompile all of SuiteSparse.
 Otherwise, the changes will not necessarily be applied.